kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

   expiry time has passed.

-The proposal defines the following ClusterRoles to implement the necessary security as illustrated in the following figure:
+The proposal defines the following ClusterRoles to implement the necessary RBAC policy as illustrated in the following figure:

->@TODO
-> - Decide on namespaced v/s global SnapshotSessionConfiguration.
-Global will
+> @TODO Is it really possible that the **SnapshotSessionService** ClusterRole can be used both
->   require a new role.
+> in a RoleBinding and in a ClusterRoleBinding?
+> I think the ClusterRoleBinding would result in the SA getting access to
+> SnapshotSessionData in other CSI driver namespaces.

 ![CSI Snapshot Session Roles](./roles.drawio.svg)